flathub/io.github.Youda008.DoomRunner/README.md

 flatpak install flathub org.zdoom.GZDoom
 ```

-Create or choose a common folder where both Doom Runner and the engine can access to (eg `~/doom`).
+Choose or create a common folder where both Doom Runner and the engine can access to (eg `~/doom`).

+> [!TIP]
+>
+> For better file navigation, you can allow read/write permission on your home folder to Doom Runner.

 #### 2. Create a launcher script
 Create a launcher script (eg `~/doom/engine/gzdoom.sh`) that can use the common folder like the following: